jferrer2017/starter-hugo-academic/content/publication/global_legislators_database/index.md

 ---
 title: The Global Legislators Database
-subtitle: The Personal Backgrounds of National Legislators in the World's Democracies
+subtitle: Characteristics of National Legislators in the World's Democracies
 publication_types:
   - "2"
 authors: